 Imagine putting your heart and soul into a project.
 You work on it for days and go well beyond the call of duty to get the outcome you want.

 Now imagine getting zero appreciation from your boss when it’s over – no acknowledgement in a team meeting nor quiet word of thanks in a one-to-one.

 How would you feel?
 Probably disheartened, angry, and hurt, right?

-That’s because a lack of appreciation from your employer can be hugely damaging to morale.
+That’s because a lack of appreciation from your employer can be hugely damaging to morale and employee engagement.
 You question the point in trying, settle for doing the bare minimum, and, over time, might consider changing jobs.

 The opposite’s true when your efforts are acknowledged.
-Whether you receive an employee of the year award or a simple “well done” at the end of the day, it’s deeply gratifying.
+Whether you receive an employee of the year award for your outstanding performance or a simple “well done” at the end of the day, employee appreciation is deeply gratifying.
 You feel happy, validated, and motivated to do more.